xarantolus/ax/README.md

 <details>
 <summary>Open for more info on how to emulate ELF files</summary>

 One thing to note is that binaries usually exit via the `exit` syscall, which is not implemented by default (same as any other syscall).
-You must handle it yourself, like in the following example:
+You can either implement your own syscall handler that handles the `exit` syscall, or you can use the [`handle_syscalls` method](https://github.com/xarantolus/ax/blob/develop/api_doc.md#syscalls) to register predefined handlers for a small set of syscalls.

 ```js
 let ax = Axecutor.from_binary(/* elf file content as Uint8Array */);